-Most soil in the Dallas Fort Worth area is clay.
+Most soil in the Dallas area is clay.
 Clay soil is inherently bad for most foundations because of our hot summers and uneven watering.
 When clay soil dries, it shrinks.
 When clay soil gets wet, it expands.
 The movement from dry to wet can be as much as 6-10 inches.
 Areas with sandy loam typically do not experience drainage problems.

 Clay soil moisture content around a foundation is effected by uneven watering, neighbors watering, hillside run-off, and the sun.
 Typically, the southwest corner receives the hottest, afternoon sun, baking water out of the clay soil.
 If drainage is inadequate, water may accumulate, causing the soil to swell.